 In order to be eligible for student teaching, a student must have completed all required course and field work, have an overall GPA of 2.8 (including transfer work), and have a passing grade in the appropriate Massachusetts Tests for Educator Licensure (i.e., Communication and Literacy and subject matter tests).

-Undergraduate Mathematics Majors Who Wish to be Certified to Teach Mathematics at the Middle or High School Level Must:
+Undergraduate Mathematics Majors Who Wish to be Certified to Teach Mathematics at the High School Level Must:

 - Choose their math major electives to satisfy the teacher licensure requirements;

-- Complete the Professional Sequence for Middle and Secondary, described in the Education Department listings;
+- Complete the Professional Sequence for Secondary, described in the Education Department listings;

-- Include the following courses (with a grade of C or better) among their eight 300-level mathematics electives in order to satisfy teacher licensure requirements:
+- Include the following courses among their seven 300-level mathematics electives in order to satisfy teacher licensure requirements: